carbon-language/carbon-lang/llvm/lib/Target/WebAssembly/README.txt

 //===---------------------------------------------------------------------===//

-Br, br_if, and tableswitch instructions can support having a value on the expression stack across the jump (sometimes).
+Br, br_if, and br_table instructions can support having a value on the expression stack across the jump (sometimes).
 We should (a) model this, and (b) extend the stackifier to utilize it.